PowerShell/PSDscResources/README.md

 * Archive:
     * Added handling of directory archive entries that end with a foward slash
-* WindowsProcess:
+    * Removed formatting of LastWriteTime timestamp and updated comparison of timestamps to handle dates in different formats
-    * Fix unreliable tests
+    * Fixed unreliable tests

 ### 2.7.0.0